 Romance anime is (mistakenly) considered a genre that is only meant for a female audience.
-But how many of these romance shows are actually told from a female, or mostly female perspective?
-Here are some of the best romance anime with a female lead.
+But how many of these shows are from a female perspective?
+In line with that, here are some of the best romance anime with a female lead.

-With yuri anime still a rather limited romance sub-genre, it can be difficult to find anime romances that are only from a female perspective.
+With yuri anime still a rather limited romance sub-genre, it can be difficult to find anime romances that are only from a female perspective, but we tried to include some of those, too.

-Below, we list down and recommend some titles that prioritize the heroine:
+Below, we list and recommend some titles that prioritize the heroine.

 Fruits Basket has a big ensemble cast of characters and many get about equal screen time, but Tohru Honda is the undeniable protagonist.